dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1183: Hierarchies can perpetuate oppression and inequality.
+### T1183: Hierarchies can lead to oppression and injustice.

 |Support|
 |---|